Joan Evans (art historian)

-Dame Joan Evans DBE FSA (22 June 1893 – 14 July 1977) was a British historian of French and English mediaeval art, especially Early Modern and medieval jewellery.
+Dame Joan Evans DBE FSA (22 June 1893 – 14 July 1977) was a British historian of French and English medieval art, especially early modern and medieval jewellery.
 Her notable collection was bequeathed to the Victoria and Albert Museum in London.

 Early life and education

-Joan Evans was born at Nash Mills, Apsley, Hertfordshire, the daughter of antiquarian and businessman Sir John Evans and his third wife, Maria Millington Lathbury (1856–1944).
+Joan Evans was born at Nash Mills, Apsley, Hertfordshire, the daughter of antiquarian and businessman Sir John Evans and classical scholar, archaeologist, and specialist on Greek dress Maria Millington Lathbury (1856–1944).
 She was half-sister to Sir Arthur Evans, excavator of Knossos and discoverer of Minoan civilisation.
-Sir Arthur was forty two years her senior: he caused huge hilarity at an antiquarian conference of learned and erudite gentlemen when he brought in a four-year-old Joan to be "shown off".
+Sir Arthur was forty-two years her senior: he caused huge hilarity at an antiquarian conference of learned and erudite gentlemen when he brought in a four-year-old Joan to be "shown off".

 Her parents travelled extensively leaving Joan to be cared for by her nanny, Caroline Hancock, whom she knew for 67 years, although, occasionally, she did travel with her nanny to join her parents on their archaeological trips.
 She dedicated her autobiography, Prelude and Fugue, to Nanny Hancock who died in 1961, aged 97.